Postgraduate research (PhD)

-PhD students belong to one of five research groups.
-Each group is comprised of academic staff, post-doctoral researchers, and PhD students, and is supported by an administrator.
+Our PhD students belong to one of five research groups.
+Each group is comprised of academic staff, post-doctoral researchers, and PhD students.
 Every research group has its own dedicated space within the Department.

 A PhD typically takes 3-4 years to complete and gives you the opportunity to undertake a period of in-depth research in a specific topic, to uncover its background, and contribute new insights or develop innovative applications of known science.

 Every year between 35-45 students are accepted for the PhD programme in our department from around 300 applicants.

 We offer a wide variety of financial support to PhD students, including funding from research councils, research projects, industry, and teaching scholarships.
 More than 60% of our PhD students receive funding from either Imperial College scholarships, or Department of Electrical and Electronic Engineering / EPSRC awards.